District Nurses

 Annual Health Check

-Health checks for people with a diagnosed problem.
+We offer annual health checks for people with a diagnosed problem.

 If you have one of the following conditions then you normally will be invited for an annual health check.